zohayb23/pvtr-github-repo/README.md

 We've pushed an image to docker hub for use in GitHub Actions.
 Many tests are currently pending implementation, and only `Maturity Level 1` is currently recommended for use.

-You will need to set up a GitHub personal access token with the repository read permissions.
+You will also need to set up a GitHub personal access token with the repository read permissions.
 This token should be added to your config file, or — if using the example pipeline below — as a secret in your repository.

 ### Example GHA Setup